Umuzi-org/ACN-syllabus/content/sql/shop-project/_index.md

 - We are using Postgres
 - Instead of installing Postgres on your computer, you can launch it with a docker composition
-- MySQL is nice and lot's of people use it in industry, but it doesn't actually implement standard SQL, it sort of does it's own thing a bit.
-Postgres is a much more standard DB, and industry loooooves it
+- MySQL is nice and lots of people use it in industry, but it doesn't implement standard SQL, it sort of does its own thing a bit.
+Postgres is a much more standard DB, and the industry loooooves it

 ## Structure:

 - Your repository should have a **.yml** file
 - Your repository should have **.sql** files
 - The different SQL commands should be saved in different descriptive script files i.e.
-  - when the reviewer is looking for the commands you used for creating the database they should be able to navigate to a file named **create-database.sql** ,
+  - when the reviewer is looking for the commands you used for creating the database they should be able to navigate to a file named **create-database.sql**,
-  - navigate to a file named **create-tables.sql** for the commands used to create the database tables , and
+  - navigate to a file named **create-tables.sql** for the commands used to create the database tables, and
   - navigate to the files that contain the commands used for inserting table records and querying the database

 ## Instructions